Is learning French worth it in 2025?

 French gastronomy was added to UNESCO's Intangible Cultural Heritage list in 2010—the first cuisine ever to receive this honor.

-6. French is Easier Than You Think (Seriously!) 📚
+6. French is Easier Than You Think 📚

 For English Speakers, French Has Major Advantages:

-- 30% of English words come from French
+Shared Vocabulary: 30% of English words come from French—words like government, restaurant, question, nature, important.

-- Same Latin alphabet (plus a few accents: é, è, ê, à, ç)
+Familiar Alphabet: Same Latin alphabet (plus a few accents: é, è, ê, à, ç).
+No new writing system to learn.

-- Learning French makes Spanish, Italian, Portuguese easier
+Romance Language Gateway: Learning French makes Spanish, Italian, Portuguese easier through shared grammar concepts and vocabulary roots.

 What's challenging about French?

-Reality check: These challenges are totally manageable with consistent practice.
+These challenges are manageable with consistent practice.
 Most learners reach conversational level (B1) in 6-12 months with regular study.

 7. French Opens Doors to Other Romance Languages 🗝️